berki-devs/WebRTC-Example/README.md

 # WebRTC-Example

-This is simple example of WebRTC chat application built with Next.js 15, Tailwind CSS, shadcn/ui, and PeerJS.
+This is simple example of WebRTC chat application built with Next.js 15, Tailwind CSS, shadcn/ui, PeerJS, and FSD.
 This repository provides a basic implementation of real-time peer-to-peer communication using WebRTC
 ## Getting Started

 ### 1️⃣ Clone the Repository